osu-uwrt/riptide_setup/imu_3dm_gx4/README.md

 On launch, the node will configure the IMU according to the parameters and then enable streaming node.
 The following topics are published with syncrhrnoized timestamps:

 * `/imu_3dm_gx4/imu`: An instance of `sensor_msgs/Imu`.
 Orientation quaternion not provided in this message since is already part of the filter message.
-* `/imu_3dm_gx4/magnetic_field`: An instance of `sensor_msgs/MagneticField`.
+* `/imu_3dm_gx4/magnetic_field`: An instance of `imu_3dm_gx4/MagFieldCF`.
+This essage contains:
+  - The magnetic field components (Gauss)
+  - Total magnetic field magnitude (Gauss)
+  - Covariance of the magnetic field (Gauss^2)
 * `/imu_3dm_gx4/pressure`: An instance of `sensor_msgs/FluidPressure`.

-The topic for the IMU's AEKF is published on a separate topic, and on an asyhcnronous timestamp:
+The topic for the IMU's estimation filter is published on a separate topic on an asyhcnronous timestamp:

 * `/imu_3dm_gx4/filter`: An instance of `imu_3dm_gx4/FilterOuput`.
-Thism message has been revised from the original KumarRobotics message to include additional data fields.
+This message has been revised from the original KumarRobotics message to include additional data fields.
+This message contains
+  - Orientation estimates in Euler Angles (rad) and the covariances (rad^2), and status flags
+  - Orientation estimates in Quaternions and status flags
+  - Filtered linear accelerations (m/s^2) and angular velocities (rad/s), and status flags
+  - The heading update (as performed by Lord Microstrain) as well as the heading update from this driver (the recommended field), both in units of (rad)
+  - Gyro bias and covariances (rad^2)

 ## Known Issues